The Capulet tomb seems to be a popular locale. When Romeo arrives, Paris is already there, sadly tossing flowers.

 Then, an agonizing minute too late, Juliet wakes up to find her husband dead at her side.

-The Friar tries to convince her to run away – the noise of the fighting has attracted attention, and Verona's citizens are about to do what they do best in Romeo and Juliet – show up at the scene.
+The Friar tries to convince her to run away—the noise of the fighting has attracted attention, and Verona's citizens are about to do what they do best in Romeo and Juliet—show up at the scene, but Juliet won't.

-When she kisses him, his lips are warm – and she realizes that she missed him by a matter of moments.
-This knowledge is unbearable.
-She tries to drink the rest of the poison so she can die with him, but none is left.
-So she pulls out her dagger and stabs herself, saying "Let me die."
+In fact, she tries to drink the rest of the poison so she can die with him, but none is left.
+So, she does the next best thing: pulls out her dagger and stabs herself.

-The Prince, the Capulets, and the Montagues crowd into the tomb to see the Romeo and Juliet, both dead, lying beside each other.
+when the Prince, the Capulets, and the Montagues show up, the see Romeo and Juliet, both dead, lying beside each other.

 The Prince's guards drag in the Friar, who apparently left Juliet alone in the tomb at some point.
 He tells the whole story.

 Ugh, fine.Lord Capulet and Lord Montague swear to end their feud and to build statues to commemorate each other's child.